menu icon

 • 1 cup fresh cranberries, coarsely chopped

-• 1 tbsp unsweetened cocoa powder plus some for sifting into pan
+• 1 tablespoon unsweetened cocoa powder plus some for sifting into pan

 • 3 cups all-purpose flour